stephenlake/laravel-queryable/docs/README.md

 | `=`      | Like (Case-Insenitive)   | `column=*value*`                |
 | `=~`     | Where In                 | `column=~value1,value2,value3`  |
 | `!=~`    | Where Not In             | `column!=~value1,value2,value3` |

+# Roadmap

+-   Add search documentation
+-   Filter on appendages
+-   Filter on collections